 If you know you’ll be moving into on-post housing on your own, let the JAG officer know, as it requires a special POA.

 Know about all of your bills – how much, when they’re due, who they’re payable to, etc.

 When your soldier is gone, whether it’s for training or deployment, all of the financial duties fall to you.
-Be sure to sit down and discuss everything that’s paid out, so you’re in the know.
+Be sure to sit down and discuss everything that’s paid each month so you’re in the know.

 This is a great time to set a budget too!
 And get familiar with the bank accounts and ensure that any account you may need to use has your name on it.